mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 The `main` function of an application runs in a goroutine, so there is always at least one.

-When a function is called without using `go` the call is synchronous.
+Function calls without the `go` keyword run synchronously in the current goroutine.

-To create a new goroutine, proceed any function call, named or anonymous, with the `go` keyword.
+To create a new goroutine, precede any function call with the `go` keyword.
+This works with both named and anonymous functions.
 Arguments to the function are evaluated in the current goroutine.
-The function is executed asynchronously inside the new goroutine when it is scheduled to run in a thread.
+The function is executed asynchronously in the new goroutine when it is scheduled to run in a thread.

 To get the number of currently running goroutines,